 We didn’t set any goals or KPIs.
-Our Twitter following is quite engaged and open to new information.
+However, Twitter following is quite engaged and open to new information.
 This is a good way to draw their attention to useful articles that they may have missed.

-3. Repurpose content into other formats
+3. Repurpose content marketing into other formats

 We also converted some of our infographics into tweets: